(a) Designated doctor narrative

 well as the identity of the certified workers' compensation health

-care network under Chapter 1305, Insurance Code, if applicable, or
+care network under Insurance Code Chapter 1305, if applicable, or

 whether the injured employee is receiving medical benefits through